-In the second quarter of 1999, NL recognized a \$90 million non-cash income tax benefit related to (i) a favorable resolution of NL's previously-reported tax contingency in Germany (\$36 million) and (ii) a net reduction in NL's deferred income tax valuation allowance due to a change in estimate of NL's ability to utilize certain income tax attributes under the "more-likely-thannot" recognition criteria (\$54 million).
+In the second quarter of 1999, NL recognized a \$90 million non-cash income tax benefit related to (i) a favorable resolution of NL's previously-reported tax contingency in Germany (\$36 million) and (ii) a net reduction in NL's deferred income tax valuation allowance due to a change in estimate of NL's ability to utilize certain income tax attributes under the "more-likely-than-not" recognition criteria (\$54 million).
 With respect to the German tax contingency, the German government has conceded substantially all of its income tax claims against NL, and the government has released a DM 94 million (\$50 million) lien on one of NL's German TiO2 plants that secured the government's claim.
-The \$54 million net reduction in NL's deferred income tax valuation allowance is comprised of (i) a \$78 million decrease in the valuation allowance to recognize the benefit of certain deductible income tax attributes which NL now believes meets the recognition criteria as a result of, among other things, a legal restructuring of NL's German subsidiaries and (ii) a \$24 million increase in the valuation allowance to reduce the previously-recognized benefit of certain other deductible income tax attributes which NL now believes do not meet the recognition criteria due to a change in German tax law.
-The German tax law change, enacted on April 1, 1999, was effective retroactively to January 1, 1999 and resulted in an additional \$3.2 million of current income tax expense during the first six months of 1999 for NL.
+The \$54 million net reduction in NL's deferred income tax valuation allowance is comprised of (i) a \$78 million decrease in the valuation allowance to recognize the benefit of certain deductible income tax attributes which NL now believes meets the recognition criteria as a result of, among other things, a corporate restructuring of NL's German subsidiaries and (ii) a \$24 million increase in the valuation allowance to reduce the previously-recognized benefit of certain other deductible income tax attributes which NL now believes do not meet the recognition criteria due to a change in German tax law.
+The German tax law change, enacted on April 1, 1999, was effective retroactively to January 1, 1999 and resulted in an additional \$6 million of current income tax expense during the first nine months of 1999 for NL.

-Also during the first six months of 1999, NL reduced its deferred income tax valuation allowance by \$7 million primarily as a result of utilization of certain tax attributes for which the benefit had not been previously recognized under the "more-likely-than-not" recognition criteria.
+Also during the first nine months of 1999, NL reduced its deferred income tax valuation allowance by \$12 million primarily as a result of utilization of certain tax attributes for which the benefit had not been previously recognized under the "more-likely-than-not" recognition criteria.

 Minority interest and discontinued operations.
 See Notes 11 and 1, respectively, to the Consolidated Financial Statements.

-Minority interest of NL's subsidiaries in 1999 relates principally to NL's majority-owned environmental management subsidiary, NL Environmental Management Services, Inc. ("EMS").
-EMS was established in 1998, at which time EMS contractually assumed certain of NL's environmental liabilities.
-EMS' earnings are based, in part, upon its ability to favorably resolve these liabilities.
-The shareholders of EMS, other than NL, actively manage these environmental liabilities and share in 39% of any EMS cumulative earnings.
-NL continues to consolidate EMS and provides accruals for the reasonably estimable costs for the settlement of EMS' environmental liabilities, as discussed below.
+Minority interest in NL's subsidiaries in 1999 relates principally to NL's majority-owned environmental management subsidiary, NL Environmental Management Services, Inc. ("EMS").